 - Place on medium-high heat and stir constantly until mixture starts to thicken. ** This will take about 10-15 minutes.

-- Remove from the heat and add chunks of butter, a few at a time.
+- Remove from the heat and add salt, zest and chunks of butter, a few at a time.
 Stir well until the butter is completely melted.

 - Allow the lemon curd to cool to room temperature.
 Place in an airtight container.